wulffern/aic2023/lectures/l04_afe.md

 <!--pan_doc:

-In the figure below you can see a typical $G_m-C$ filter and the equations for the transfer function.
-One important thing to note is that this is $G_m$ with capital G, not the $g_m$ that we use for small signal analysis.
+In the figure below you can see a typical Gm-C filter and the equations for the transfer function.
+One important thing to note is that this is Gm with capital G, not the $g_m$ that we use for small signal analysis.

-In a $G_m-C$ filter the input and output nodes will have significant swing, and thus cannot be considered small signal.
+In a Gm-C filter the input and output nodes can have significant swing, and thus cannot always be considered small signal.

 -->